 Let’s look at a few guidelines that can make or break your travel nurse life.

-Staffing Agencies: The Good and the Bad
+Staffing Agencies: The Good, the Bad and the Incompetent

 It was a sad story – but a common one.

 As an in-demand ICU travel nurse, Ava was offered astounding pay rates during the pandemic.
 For her third contract, she decided to work with a for-profit hospital offering thousands of dollars a week.
-But a week into her 13-week contract, her unit manager and recruiter informed her that her rate would be cut in half.
+But just 10 days into her 13-week contract, her unit manager and recruiter informed her that her rate would be cut in half.
 When she protested, the recruiter pointed out that the contract terms specifically said the hospital reserved the right to change rates or cancel the contract at any time.

 That’s standard for almost every travel nurse contract.
 By the same token, nurses can give notice with no financial or legal consequence.
-In other words, a travel contract is an agreement – but not a legally binding one.
+In other words, a travel contract is often just an agreement – but not a legally binding one.

 Compensation isn’t the only possible disappointment.
 Gilberto, an experienced critical care nurse, signed up with a large staffing agency because he felt their size offered security.
 But he discovered their scheduling practices were complex, their communication poor, and their support non-existent.
 They did not prepare him for the facility he was assigned to, so that the staff were annoyed at his lack of awareness about the patient population’s clinical needs.
 When he tried to contact the agency, his recruiter ignored him.